 Cool Coast Ice Rink

-Bournemouth is home to the only ice rink in Dorset until 19th February 2023.
+Bournemouth is home to the only indoor ice rink in Dorset, open until 23 February 2025.

 Great fun for all ages and abilities – even the youngsters can take part with the help of a friendly penguin.
 And because it’s an indoor rink, it’s great for rainy day activities.